Perform a Two-Minute Hearing Test

-- Read the 5 words below so that you’re familiar with them.
+- Read the 5 bold words below so that you’re familiar with them

-- Have the Reader say each of the words in random order.
+- Have the reader say each of the words aloud in random order

 Keep | Seat | Feet | Teach | Cheat

 - 4-5 Correct: Don’t be concerned.
-You’re likely hearing just fine.
+You’re hearing is likely fine.

 The five words in the test feature high-pitch consonant sounds.
-Most hearing loss begin in the high frequency range so words with high-pitch consonants can be challenging for those with hearing loss.
+Most hearing loss begins in the high-frequency range so words with high-pitch consonants can be challenging for those with hearing loss.

 Beyond hearing well, sound stimulation is vital for brain health, no matter what age.
 Keeping your brain cognitively stimulated is vital to keeping the brain sharp and at its best.
 Studies show that without adequate sound stimulation, brains atrophy over time and the risks of dementia and Alzheimer’s disease increase.
 Early detection and correction is important for anyone at risk for hearing loss.